anszu/react_chat_redux/README.md

 This fork is using Redux for sharing states while the [original repository](https://github.com/anszu/react_chat) is using the React Context directly.

 Shared states for this chat system are `channelId` and `userName` which are used by several components and also have to be changed by some of them.
-The functions that are called to change those states are called `selectChannel` and `selectUserName`.
+The functions that are called to change those states are `selectChannel` and `selectUserName`.

 ![Concept](https://github.com/anszu/react_chat_redux/blob/master/screenshots/concept.png)